nolanlawson/vdom-serialized-patch/README.md

 1. huge &ndash; containing the entire source node as well as the patch object and the object to be patched &ndash; and
 2. unserializable, since it uses custom classes like `VirtualPatch` and `VirtualText`.

-This library solves both those problems, although to do so I had to implement my own version of `virtual-dom/patch`.
+This library solves both those problems, although to do so it has to implement its own version of `virtual-dom/patch`.
 So you'll have to use this library's `patch` method.

 Install
 ----